 - Or are you looking for Outsource support to cover and assist your existing, employed IT staff?

-In this article, I will take about the costs associated with Outsourcing your IT staff, and help you to get an idea of how much budget you will require.
+In this article, I will talk about the outsourcing your IT, cover IT help desk outsourcing costs, and help you to get an idea of how much budget you will require.
 Keep in mind that these prices will vary greatly from region to region.

 Outsourcing Full Time or Part Time IT Support